 How to Use Medlar Fruit In Your Diet?

-Once ripe, medlars can either be eaten raw or can be used in a number of ways as follows:
+Once ripe, medlars can either be eaten raw or can be used for culinary purposes in a number of ways as follows:

 - It can be easily made into jams, jellies, marmalade, or syrups.

 - Medlar can also be consumed as candied fruit or with cheese as a dessert.

 - The fruit pulp with eggs and butter can be made into medlar cheese.

 - Unripe fruit can be pickled with vinegar and sugar.